linode/apl-core/docs/development.md

 ## Adding app artifacts

-It may happens that a given app needs to be accompanied with additional Kuberentes manifests.
+It may happens that a given app needs to be accompanied with additional Kubernetes manifests.
 For example you want to deploy an operator and custom resource that tell the operator what to do.
 It that is the case, use `*raw` anchor to define Helmfile release.

 ```